SCALE-LETKF-RIKEN/scale-letkf/doc/Observation-file-format.md

 ```

 At the beginning of the file, three 4-byte floating point real values are recorded.
-They are latitude, longitude, elevation (m) of the radar location, respectively.
+They are longtitude, latitude, elevation (m) of the radar location, respectively.